openthread/ot-ns/cli/README.md

 Info (I) level or up is shown.
 Setting the level can be useful for interactive debugging or inspection of a node's behavior including the operation of its simulated radio.

-* Valid long-form LogLevels are "debug", "info", "note", "warn", "error", or "crit" (same as "error").
+* Valid long-form LogLevels are "trace", "debug", "info", "note", "warn", "error", or "crit" (same as "error").
 * Valid short-form LogLevels that are named like in the OT stack log output are "D", "I", "N", "W", "C"; with additionally "T" for trace or "E" for error/critical available.
 * This command can also be used to change the LogLevel of one or more nodes being already watched, to a new